lanebo1/open-labs-share/content/docs/2025/open-labs-share/week4.md

 3. **Deployment Challenges**: `self-hosted` server configuration had one major issue: we were unable to access it from outside of university network because of university network NAT router.
 So, our first idea was to use Cloudflare to redirect requests to our server, but it was not working due to unable to proceed payment.
 So, we had to use CloudPub to redirect requests to our server.
 That is still require manual work to be done, but with aquired domain name and SSL certificate we are able to access our server from outside of university network successfully.

 **Team Dynamics:**
 - **Communication**: Our daily texts and in-person meetings have been really effective.
-Everyone feels comfortable speaking up, sharing blockers, and bouncing ideas off each other.
-The open atmosphere makes it easy to ask for help when needed.
+Everyone speaking up, sharing their issues and ideas.
 - **Code Review Process**: Peer review quality has improved significantly: we are checking each others code in our fields (Backend, Frontend, ML, Frontend) to better understand each other's work and to find potential issues and improvements.
 - **Issue Management**: We've embraced GitHub's project management tools and they're really clicking for us.
 Our Kanban board gives everyone a clear view of what's in progress, while milestones help us stay focused on sprint goals.
 The labeling system makes it easy to filter and find specific types of work, and having clear assignees means no one's wondering who's handling what.
-It's streamlined our workflow and reduced the "wait, who's working on this?" moments significantly.
-- **Work-Life Balance**: Everyone's been doing a great job keeping a healthy pace - no one's showing signs of serious burning out.
-Unfortunately, Aleliya has been dealing with some serious health issues over the past couple weeks that have made it really tough for her to spend time at the computer.
+- **Work-Life Balance**: Unfortunately, we are libing with minor burnout issues.
+Also, Aleliya has been dealing with some serious health issues over the past couple weeks that have made it really tough for her to spend time at the computer.
 Despite this, she's been staying involved through our text chats and has even managed to help out with some design work.

 **Action Items:**
 - Continue weekly team retrospectives and planning sessions